Konga (film): Release

+Critical reception

+The Monthly Film Bulletin wrote: "The picture has undeniable exuberance, but defects in the acting and direction, slow development and ludicrously inadequate dialogue reduce the obviously intended thrills to ridicule.
+Further more the climax, compared to King Kong, is unimpressive and the trick work is deplorable.
+Though good for a laugh, the film is in every other respect a wasted opportunity."

-Konga appeared as part of a double feature with Master of the World (1961).
-The film was reviewed in The New York Times, where the film critic Eugene Archer noted it played to "misplaced guffaws" and was further described as: "... the British 'Konga' is nothing more than an overblown 'King Kong,' hammily played by Michael Gough and an improbable-looking ape."
+In The New York Times, Eugene Archer noted the film played to "misplaced guffaws" and wrote: "... the British 'Konga' is nothing more than an overblown 'King Kong', hammily played by Michael Gough and an improbable-looking ape".

+James Lowder reviewed Konga in White Wolf Inphobia #56 (June, 1995), rating it a 1 out of 5 and stated that "The film is [...] very clearly a British production.
+What does Konga do to prove his serum-improved intellect?
+Make tea, of course.
+And while Konga's script is rife with typical monster-movie dialogue [...] it's delivered with less enthusiasm than test match scores on the nightly news.
+It's almost as it Konga is more of an annoyance than a source of wonder and horror; while the audience is free to agree with that sentiment, the film's characters clearly should not."

-In a later Time Out film review, Konga was considered: "Inept, silly, and ludicrously enjoyable monster movie, with Gough as the mad boffin who injects a chimp with a growth serum, only to see it turn into an uncredited actor in a gorilla suit.
+In a later review, Time Out wrote that Konga was considered: "Inept, silly, and ludicrously enjoyable monster movie, with Gough as the mad boffin who injects a chimp with a growth serum, only to see it turn into an uncredited actor in a gorilla suit.
 Thereafter the ape grabs a Michael Gough doll and heads for Big Ben.
-Deeply political."
+Deeply political".

 On Rotten Tomatoes, the film holds an approval rating of 33% based on 6 reviews, with a weighted average rating of 4.4/10.